Statistical Summary of Operations

 The Marlin gold-silver mine is located in the municipality of San Miguel Ixtahuacan in the western highlands of Guatemala.
 The Marlin deposit is connected to the Polochic fault system, part of a major transform fault which separates the North American and South American cratons, and was formed by Tertiary mafic volcanic eruptive events.
 The mine began production in December 2005.
 It consisted of both an open pit and an underground mining operation until early 2012, when the last high-grade ore in the open pit was mined.
 At this point the mine continued as an underground operation.
 Milling of mined ore results in a pulp which undergoes tank leaching with cyanide, then counter-current decantation to produce clear gold and silver bearing solutions from which the metals are recovered by precipitation.

 Production prospects at the Marlin Mine have been enhanced by the discovery of a bonanza grade gold vein known as the Delmy vein, located within the existing mining area.
 Mining of this vein began in 2011 and is progressing.
-High-grade gold discoveries in the property’s West Vero zone are expected to go into production during the latter half of 2012.
+In 2012 mining also commenced in the property’s West Vero area.

 Goldcorp holds a 70% interest in the El Morro copper-gold development project in north-central Chile, Atacama Region and is the operator of the project.
 The group of mineral properties which constitute the project total 417 square kilometres and cover the La Fortuna, El Negro and El Morro areas, three separate centres of porphyry-style copper-gold-molybdenum mineralization.
 A feasibility study has been completed on the La Fortuna area, a classic copper-gold porphyry deposit which contains all of the project’s reserves and resources thus far, and further work is being done in order to furnish information for a production decision.
 The El Morro area is underexplored.
 It is believed that further drilling there will demonstrate its potential to be on a scale similar to La Fortuna.